Normanbg/Personal_Research/index.md

 <img src="https://tops-secure-graphics.grocerywebsite.com/GraphicsShoppingList/ShoppingListIcon_221x221.png">

-These is the order that a production plan: Initial planning, Feature list, Assign tasks, Dependencies, Schedule, Milestones.
+These is the order that a Production plan: Initial planning, Feature list, Assign tasks, Dependencies, Schedule, Milestones.

 ·**INITIAL PLANNING**: The design framework laid at the origin of the project will detemine the course for the entire project's development.
 As mentioned before, at this step nothing is set in stone, but you should attempt to be as acurrarte as possible.

-·**FEATURE LIST**: Once the GDD is done, analyze it and determine the game's list of requirements.
+·**FEATURE LIST**: Once the GDD and TDD are done, analyze it and determine the game's list of requirements.
 Each requirement needs to be splited into a list of features that will be required to implement it.

+·**STAFFING PLAN**: Lists where and when is the full-time staff required.
+Largest part of the budget is for employee's salaries.

 ·**ASSIGN TASKS**: Now it is when the team work together (if it is a small team the whole team work together, otherwise it will be done with the leads of each section) to break the features into tasks for each department.
 Then, the lead of each group has to create initial requirement estimates for each task and assign them to team members.
 This complete, he must ensure, with the members of his team, that his estimates are correct and reasonable.